 Simple solution: Every clinic, doctor office, emergency department, and hospital has these forms on hand.
-If you are able, you can designate the people you approve to have your medical info.
-It will allow the medical personnel to answer all your questions, in-person or on the phone.
+If you are able, you can designate the people you approve of to have your medical info.
+It will allow the medical personnel to answer all questions, in-person or on the phone, with that person.

 You can leave one with your primary doctor’s office and ask that it is added to your records.
 Usually, it is scanned and uploaded for quick access by authorized medical facilities.
 When you do this, let your family know where your HIPAA form is recorded.